bkuhn/talks/SCALE-2014/npo-acct.markdown

 + Source: <a href="http://www.npr.org/blogs/money/2013/10/18/237169497/episode-407-a-mathematician-the-last-supper-and-the-birth-of-accounting">NPR's <cite>Planet Money</cite>, Episode 407: <cite>A Mathematician, The Last Supper And The Birth Of Accounting</cite>

+# A Brief History of Double-Entry System

++ How do you keep track of what you have and what form it is in?

++ The Ventians were using this system of recording books in double-entry.

++ Luca adds it to his math encyclopedia

++ Source: <a href="http://www.npr.org/blogs/money/2013/10/18/237169497/episode-407-a-mathematician-the-last-supper-and-the-birth-of-accounting">NPR's <cite>Planet Money</cite>, Episode 407: <cite>A Mathematician, The Last Supper And The Birth Of Accounting</cite>

 # More Info / Talk License

 + URLs / Social Networking / Email: